This post may contain affiliate links. This blog generates income via ads.

 - Crème de Menthe – Crème de menthe is a liqueur made from grain alcohol infused with mint, not unlike peppermint schnapps.
 You need the green version to get the classic bright green color in this cocktail, but they also make a clear, uncolored version that will add the same flavor if it’s all you can find.

-- Crème de Cacao – also a grain alcohol that’s been infused, this time with cocoa beans that has a light, sweet chocolate flavor.
-This liqueur also comes in a clear version!
-I use brown, but you can use clear if that’s what you have.
+- Crème de Cacao – Also a grain alcohol that’s been infused, this time with cocoa beans that has a light, sweet chocolate flavor.
+This liqueur also comes in a white version.
+I use brown, but you can use white if that’s what you have.
+That's what goes into my classic Pink Squirrel cocktail, too.

 - Heavy Cream – if you don’t have heavy cream on hand, you can use half & half or whole milk if you’re desperate.
 I don’t recommend using 2% or skim milk, as they will be too watery for this drink.